2024 Best Medicine Schools in the Plains States Region

 10 Top Plains States Region Schools in Medicine

-Mayo Clinic School of Medicine is one of the finest schools in the United States for getting a degree in medicine.
-Located in the city of Rochester, Mayo Clinic School of Medicine is a private not-for-profit school with a small student population.
+Mayo Clinic School of Medicine is one of the best schools in the United States for getting a degree in medicine.
+Located in the midsize city of Rochester, Mayo Clinic School of Medicine is a private not-for-profit school with a small student population.

-There were about 99 medicine students who graduated with this degree at Mayo Clinic School of Medicine in the most recent data year.
-Soon after graduating, medicine degree recipients generally earn an average of $58,775 in the first five years of their career.
+There were approximately 97 medicine students who graduated with this degree at Mayo Clinic School of Medicine in the most recent year we have data available.
+After graduating, medicine degree recipients usually earn around $58,775 at the beginning of their careers.

 Highest Degree Type